Water Share - GOAL Global Skip to content

 Companies are offered the following Membership options:

-Water-Share Patron: Commitment to annual funding of €5,000, which can include services in kind on projects (staff input, materials, research, or secretariat facilities).
-Each patron is invited to nominate one member to the Water-Share Steering Committee.
+Water-Share Ireland Patron: Commitment to annual funding of €5,000, which can include services on projects such as staff input, materials, research or secretariat facilities.
+Each patron is invited to nominate one member to the Water-Share Ireland Steering Committee.

 Please contact Jerry or John today to find out how your company can help transform lives.